balangs/eTeak/README.md

-#NOTE
-eTeak's GALS/synchronous backend is not available to public.
+NOTE: eTeak's GALS/synchronous backend is not available to public.
 Please feel free to try it out and contribute to the asynchronous backend.

 #eTeak